IMMM-SFA/exp_group_b/README.md

 </p>

 For the sake of the demonstration we will use the RCP 8.5 "hotter" climate forcing with the SSP5 socioeconomic
 forcing: rcp85hotter_ssp5.
-Even if you are passing dummy or sample data from your model to a downstream model please use this scenario name as a placeholder so that we mimic the directory structures that will be present when we execute the actual runs.
+Please use this scenario name in your output directories.
+If you are passing sample data that is not from the rcp85hotter_ssp5 scenario then just label your output directory "sample_data".

-Please store your data for this demonstration on PNNL's Instutional Computing (PIC) at: `/pic/projects/im3/exp_group_b_test`
+Please store your data for this demonstration on PNNL's Institutional Computing (PIC) at: `/pic/projects/im3/exp_group_b_test`

 ## Contributing models
 | Model | Version | Repository Link |